soyapo/Fifth-Assignment-Multithreading-Basics/README.md

 - Create a thread (TaskRunnable) for each order file (4 threads) to:
   - Read and parse the file line by line.
   - Accumulate statistics (total cost, total items, average discount, most expensive purchase).
-  - **Note that decimal values should be shown with 2 decimal points**
+  - **Note that decimal values should be displayed with two decimal places.**
 - Use multithreading to process multiple order files in parallel.
 - Generate a report for each file, showing:
   - Total cost  (2 decimal points)
-  - Total items bought  (2 decimal points)
+  - Total items bought
   - Average discount  (2 decimal points)
   - Most expensive purchase after discount
 ---